alexanderlavrushko/BLEProof-collection/README.md

 # BLEProof-collection
-Collection of sample Bluetooth Low Energy applications for iOS, Android and ESP32.
+Collection of sample Bluetooth Low Energy applications for iOS, Android, ESP32 and Arduino Nano 33 IoT.

 ### What they do
 The apps implement basic BLE communication: